google/protobuf-gradle-plugin/README.md

 }
 ```

-Mulitple assignments are allowed in the ``protoc`` block.
+Multiple assignments are allowed in the ``protoc`` block.
 The last one wins.

 You may also run ``protoc`` with codegen plugins.
 You need to define all the
 codegen plugins you will use in the ``plugins`` block, by specifying the